cth3md/SportsTube-IOS/README.md

 Each tab grabs data from a server that provides the json data from YouTube sports highlights channels using YouTube's free API service.

-This project is loosly based on the series by the channel "https://www.youtube.com/watch?v=3Xv1mJvwXok&list=PL0dzCUj1L5JGKdVUtA5xds1zcyzsz7HLj
+This project is based on the series by the channel "https://www.youtube.com/watch?v=3Xv1mJvwXok&list=PL0dzCUj1L5JGKdVUtA5xds1zcyzsz7HLj